ast-grep/ast-grep.github.io/website/reference/rule.md

 A `String` pattern will match one single AST node according to [pattern syntax](/guide/pattern-syntax).

 `pattern` also accepts an `Object` with `context` and `selector`.

-Such object-style pattern is used to match sub AST node specified by user in contextual pattern.
+By default `pattern` parses code as a standalone file.
+You can use the `selector` field  to pull out the specific part to match.
 For example, we can select class field in JavaScript by this pattern.

 ```yaml
 pattern: